HISTORY AND PURPOSE

-Total funds disbursed to the community since 1987, including Fair contracts with nonprofit organizations and “use of space” payments to BREC, are in excess of $4,000,000.
+Total funds disbursed to the community since 1987, including Fair contracts with nonprofit organizations and “use of space” payments to BREC, are near $5,000,000.
 That number does not include the considerable value of the equity in the Airline Highway Fairgrounds donated to BREC in 1986.

-The objective of the Foundation's Worthy Cause Program is to promote educational, cultural, and other opportunities for children and young people in the greater Baton Rouge area who have demonstrated achievement or who may be in need by funding initiatives developed and managed by local non-profit organizations.
+The objective of the Foundation's Worthy Cause Program is to promote educational, cultural, and other opportunities with a preference for children and young people in the greater Baton Rouge area who have demonstrated achievement or who may be in need by funding initiatives developed and managed by local non-profit organizations.

 Worthy Cause Grants are awarded to qualifying non-profit organizations for support of projects which align with the Worthy Cause Program objective.